Legal position on gratuity

 Gratuity is a monetary gift from an employer to an employee.
 It is a gratuitous pay and is, by its very nature, discretionary.

-Payment of a gratuity and the applicable terms and conditions are governed by one’s contract and by the employer’s policies.
+Payment of a gratuity and the applicable terms and conditions are governed by one’s contract and by the employer’s policies – this includes the formula to be used when calculating the gratuity.

 The rationale for payment of gratuity is in appreciation of services rendered and also as a retirement benefit.

-- It is normally paid at the end of the contract.
+- It is mostly paid at the end of the contract.

 - It is not normally paid if the employer has made arrangements for a pension scheme.